 There are still several films in different phases of completion that Brew will complete since Guerra passed away in January 2014.

 The project being completed this coming year is DOUBLE TAKE: THE ART OF SEWARD JOHNSON– a portrait of the artist as a humanist and humorist, whose work has incredible popular response in spite of much critique and dismissal from the “art world.”
 The film explores philosophical issues around notions of elitism and populism, and questions who and what determines what is considered art.

-You can view trailers to these two other works-in-progress emanating from Peru at the links below:
+You can view two short works created by Guerra & Brew emanating from Peru at the links below:

 BEAUTY BEHIND BARS

 A women’s prison in Peru holds a beauty pageant where inmates, mostly foreigners arrested for attempted drug smuggling, compete for the title Miss Primavera.
 We hear the personal stories of the contestants: their mistakes, their dreams, their survival, their preparation for Miss Primavera.
 Why the women are there is the backdrop of the story — as collateral damage in the international war on drugs.